 In table 2 above, the level of knowledge of respondents on infertility was represented.
 50.0% of respondents agreed that infertility is the inability to achieve a pregnancy after 12 months, whereas 5.8%,30.2% and 13.9 all agreed that infertility is the inability to achieve a pregnancy after 6, 18 and 24 months respectively.
 All respondents, 100% agreed that there are primary and secondary types of infertility.
 All respondents, 100% agreed that there are primary and secondary types of infertility.
 All respondents, 100% also agreed that infertility can affect both men and women, while 2.3% of the population believes that infertility can affect neither the man nor woman.
 Regarding the causes and risk factors of infertility in women, 100% agreed that sexually transmitted infections (STIs) can cause infertility, whereas 95.3% agreed that infertility is caused by genetic make-up, 79.1% and 76.7% agreed that infertility can be caused by evil spirits and witchcraft/curse respectively.
-On the other hand, 98.8% of respondents agreed that low sperm count is a cause of infertility in men.
+On the other hand, 98.8% of respondents agreed that erectile dysfunction is a cause and risk factor of infertility in men.
 All respondents, 100% agreed that low sperm count is a cause of infertility in men.
 Majority, 90.7% agreed that infertility can be treated.
-The percentage level of knowledge of couples is shown in figure 1 below.
-Figure 1 shows that the total level of knowledge.
+The percentage level of knowledge of couples is shows that the total level of knowledge of the respondents is 83.7% which indicates good knowledge, while the remaining 16.3% signifies poor knowledge.